Georgie Tunny: Early life and education

+Career

-ABC News Breakfast
+News Breakfast

-In 2012, she joined the ABC becoming a sports presenter on News Breakfast in 2015.
+In 2012, Tunny joined the ABC becoming a sports presenter on News Breakfast in 2015.

 In 2017, Tunny attempted to interview Melbourne Victory football player Mitch Austin.
 However, after Tunny asking her first question, Austin suffered an apparent panic attack and walked off the set.
 The incident attracted considerable media attention.
 Asked about the incident in 2022 during the I've Got News For You podcast, Tunny described the moment as "terrifying" and said that although she was concerned for Austin's welfare, she regrets being initially concerned for herself and the possible ramifications the interview would have on her career.

 In August 2021, The Age published a letter from a female reader complimenting Tunny for being "a lovely natural young woman" and not "a bottle blonde with eyelash extensions or rounded cleavage", calling Tunny "a breath of fresh air, with plenty of sunshine".
 This prompted former News Breakfast presenter Virginia Trioli to criticise the newspaper for publishing such a letter.
 Editor of The Age Gay Alcorn subsequently apologised to readers and to Tunny describing it as "an inappropriate letter that should not have been published."

-Career at Foxtel
+Foxtel

 In late October 2021, it was announced Tunny would be leaving the ABC after eight years to be the host of daily News Flash segments on Foxtel's news streaming service Flash, which had been launched earlier that month.

-The Project
+Network 10

 After Carrie Bickmore announced she would be taking extended leave from The Project in March 2022, Tunny and Chrissie Swan were announced as Bickmore's replacements.
 In August 2022, it was announced Tunny had left the Flash streaming platform after she was appointed as a permanent member of The Project, as a producer, reporter and presenter.
+Tunny remained at The Project until the shows cancellation in June 2025.

 Apart from her role with The Project, Tunny was also a member of Network 10's Melbourne Cup Carnival horse racing coverage in 2021 and 2022.

+In early 2025, Tunny was announced as the narrator for Network 10's Australian adaptation of House Hunters.

+Later that year in March, it was revealed that Tunny would compete on the forthcoming ninth season of The Amazing Race Australia alongside her fiance Rob Mills.
+It is the third celebrity installment of the show.

+Following the cancellation of The Project in June 2025, Tunny was announced to be joining replacement show 10 News+.